 The Darling Downs is one of the most productive and resource rich regions in Queensland.
-It spans 77,260 square kilometres, from the ridge of the Creat Dividing Pages in the part to a rich regions in Queensland.
 It spans 77,260 square kilometres, from the ridge of the Great Dividing Range in the east to a vast river floodplain that stretches from Miles to Goondiwindi in the west.
 Our region comprises the local governments of Toowoomba, Southern Downs, Western Downs and Goondiwindi.